ara-foundation/web/packages/p-hintjens/SDS.md

 ```

 ### 2. Defining a Service
-Create your app as SDS service class by extending `SDSService`.
+In SDS, each app is exposed as Objects.
+Create your apps' primary class by extending `SDSService`.

 ```typescript
 interface SampleExtensionInterface extends SDSExtensionInterface {